-- 9. The Association shall adopt a Code of Conduct for Officers, Members, Players, Parents/Guardians, Mentors, Supporters, Match Officials, Teams and Units, defining appropriate behaviour and practices.
+- 10. The Association shall adopt a Code of Conduct for Officers, Members, Players, Parents/ Guardians, Mentors, Supporters, Match Officials, Teams and Units, defining appropriate behaviour and practices.
 The Code shall specify the disciplinary procedures to be applied for breaches of the Code.
-This rule shall give and constitute authority for the carrying out of all functions and actions in accordance with the Code. - 10.
-The Central Council and Provincial Council chairperson and vice chairperson shall be titled President and Vice-President. - 11.
-The President of each Provincial Council shall be automatically Vice- President of Central Council. - 12.
-In the absence of the President of Central Council to chair a meeting, it shall be chaired by the President of the Provincial Council in whose Province the meeting is being held, or another Vice President, or person nominated by the members at the meeting. - 13.
-In the case of the death or permanent incapacity of the National President, Central Council shall have the authority to appoint from among the Vice-Presidents, an acting President, who shall perform the duties of the Presidency until the next Annual Congress. - 14 (a) The Association shall be an Amateur Association and shall be nonsectarian and non-political. - (b) The Association should co-operate with other organisations with aims similar to its own as outlined in this Official Guide
+This rule shall give and constitute authority for the carrying out of all functions and actions in accordance with the Code. - 11.
+The Chairperson of Central Council shall be titled President. - 12.
+In the absence of the Chairperson or Vice-Chairperson of Club or County Board or the President or Vice-President of Provincial Council to preside over a meeting, the members present shall choose someone in attendance to preside for that meeting or until such time as the Chairperson, Vice-Chairperson, President or Vice-President arrives at the meeting. - 13.
+The President of each Provincial Council shall be automatically Vice-President of Central Council. - 14.
+In the absence of the President of Central Council to chair a meeting, it shall be chaired by the President of the Provincial Council in whose Province the meeting is being held, or another Vice-President, or person nominated by the members at the meeting. - 15.
+In the case of the death or permanent incapacity of the National President, Central Council shall have the authority to appoint from among the Vice-Presidents, an acting President, who shall perform the duties of the Presidency until the next Annual Congress. - 16.
+All official correspondence to and from any unit in connection with any Association matters, except matters relating to the CODA Rules, must come through a designated email address and the person sending the email must enter his/her name at the end of the correspondence. - 17.
+Any irregularities in the affairs of the Association which occurred within the previous 12 months and which fall under the purview of the CODA Rules must be investigated by the Club Disciplinary Officer and/or the relevant CODA Officer.